matteorinalduzzi/TTM/README.md

 * **Cyclical Nature:** Tides exhibit predictable daily and seasonal cycles that time series models can effectively capture.
 * **External Influences:** Meteorological factors like wind and atmospheric pressure significantly impact tide levels.
 Time series models can incorporate these external factors (exogenous variables) for more comprehensive forecasting.

-By analyzing historical data on tide levels, wind patterns, and atmospheric pressure (exogenous variables), time series models can provide accurate predictions of future lagoon water levels (endogenous variable).
+By analyzing historical data on wind patterns, rains' levels, temperature and atmospheric pressure (exogenous variables) as well as on the preavious sea levels (endogenous variable), time series models can provide predictions of future lagoon water levels (endogenous variable).
 This information is crucial for flood forecasting, allowing authorities to implement preventative measures and ensure the safety of Venice and its inhabitants.

 ## Model Development with TSFM

-TSFM offer an appealing toolkit for building efficient time series forecasting models.
+The [IBM TSFM library](https://github.com/ibm-granite/granite-tsfm/blob/main/README.md) offers an appealing toolkit for building efficient time series forecasting models.
 We briefly discuss how we leverage TSFM to construct a model for predicting Venetian Lagoon tide levels.

-TTM follows a multi-level architecture designed for flexibility and efficiency in various time series forecasting tasks (see Figure 1(a) in the [reference paper](https://arxiv.org/pdf/2401.03955.pdf)) and appears to be well-suited for problems like tide level forecasting where astronomical cycles and past weather patterns influence future water levels.
+TinyTimeMixers (TTMs) are compact pre-trained models for Multivariate Time-Series Forecasting, open-sourced by IBM Research and available for download from HF or from the TSFM library.
+TTMs follow a multi-level architecture designed for flexibility and efficiency in various time series forecasting tasks (see Figure 1(a) in the [reference paper](https://arxiv.org/pdf/2401.03955.pdf)) and appears to be well-suited for problems like tide level forecasting where astronomical cycles and past weather patterns influence future water levels.
 TTM has proved to yeld optimal results with zero-shot evaluation (using only the pretrained model) or with few-shot fine tune and evaluation.

 The idea is to include several relevant factors from the retrieved datasets, beyond tide level data, as input features for the model.
 These features encompass: